anyone2/IndigoPlugin-APC-PDU-Control/README.md

 * Delayed Turn Off
 * Delayed Reboot

-You can also configured the On/Off/Reboot delays from the Plugin and the delay values configured on the PDU as Custom States.
+You can also configured the On/Off/Reboot delays from the Plugin and the delay values configured on the PDU are viewable as Custom States within the plugin.

 ## Configuration of your APC PDU